 8. Opt for Lighter Furniture

-Though many associate comfort with heavy, substantial furniture, this room proves you can still achieve comfort with a lighter look.
+Though many associate comfort with heavy and substantial furniture, this room proves you can still achieve comfort with a lighter look.

 9. Go Bold With Architectural Patterns

-This pattern is actually made with acoustic panels, so it serves double duty as both an art installation and functional piece.
-Having artistic elements around the office have been shown to boost productivity, lower stress and increase wellbeing.
+The pattern above is made from acoustic panels, so it serves both as a decorative and functional element.
+Artistic elements around the office have been shown to boost productivity, lower stress and increase wellbeing.

-If the office lease doesn’t allow painting or major architectural additions, consider adding pops of color through the furniture.
-Adding a bright accent color to an otherwise neutral color scheme gives the space a fun, modern look.
+If the office lease doesn’t allow painting or major architectural additions, consider adding pops of colour through the furniture.
+Adding a bright accent colour to an otherwise neutral colour scheme gives the space a fun, modern look.

 11. Experiment With Open Shelving